 The alien suit that had been such a problem to Peter’s life has joined with disgraced journalist Eddie Brock who has a personal vendetta to Spider-Man after ruining his career.
 With the knowledge of Peter’s secret identity thanks to the symbiote, Venom goes on a rampage to mess with Spider-Man, through his friends, his wife, knowing how he thinks and one of the major threats to our hero: the fact that his spider-sense cannot detect Venom’s presence, which puts him in a corner.

-This issue starts with everything from the moment we see that McFarlane page where Mary Jane is scared in a corner, with Venom’s presence looming–it’s a powerful and threatening image that shows you that this new villain means business.
+This issue starts powerfully.
+In the first page, McFarlane shows us Mary Jane scared in a corner, with Venom’s presence looming–it’s a powerful and threatening image that shows you that this new villain means business.
 We also get a solid explanation for those readers that perhaps are not familiar with the alien suit saga and a confrontation that not only demands the best of Peter on a physical level, but also on a mental level.

-A classic storyline and rivalry that has been adapted in multiple media many times, so you better check out this one-issue masterpiece.
+A classic storyline that has earned it’s place in our list of best Spider-Man comics to read, and a rivalry that has been adapted in multiple media many times.
+You better check out this one-issue masterpiece!

 9. How Green Was My Goblin!
 Amazing Spider-Man #39-40 (1966).